john-breton/ZOIA-Librarian/README.md

 The project consisted of three phases.

 ### Phase 1
-The initial phase demanded for the creation of extensive documentation.
+The first phase involved the creation of extensive documentation.
-This included a design document that utilizes formal requirement specification, alongside user stories in order to create a complete vision for a ZOIA Librarian.
-Following the completion of this design document, a testing plan and JSON schemas were created, alongside a presentation exploring the pros and cons of various backend implementations for the ZOIA Librarian.
-This phase lasted approximately 1 month.
+This documentation included a design document that utilized formal requirement specification alongside user stories to create a complete vision for a ZOIA Librarian.
+Following the completion of the design document, a testing plan and JSON schemas were created.
+Finally, a presentation was prepared to explore the pros and cons of various backend implementations for the ZOIA Librarian.
+This phase lasted approximately one month.

 ### Phase 2
-The second phase of the project was the coding of the backend implementation for the ZOIA Librarian.
+The second phase dealt with the coding of the backend implementation for the ZOIA Librarian.
-Development was test-driven, which increased the speed at which the backend was created.
+Development was test-driven, which helped increase the speed at which features were implemented.
+The choice was made during Phase 1 that Python would be the main language for the application.
+As such, the majority of the project was written in Python.
-All major backend functionality was completed in roughly 3 weeks and due to the adherence to TDD, changes to this functionality was rare throughout Phase 3.
+All major backend functionality was completed in roughly three weeks.
+Many bugs were avoided due to the adherence to TDD, which helped to reduce the development time of Phase 3.
+This phase lasted approximately one month.

 ### Phase 3
 The third and final phase of development dealt with the creation of a frontend graphical user interface.
-Using Qt Designer, the interface was designed, while implementation was coded using the PySide 2 module suite.
+The interface was designed using Qt Designer.
+Frontend features were implemented using the PySide 2 module suite and Python.
-This phase of development took a considerable amount of time in order to properly develop the features deemed necessary during Phase 1.
-The state of the current application has far surpassed these initial requirements, and the application continues to evolve to user feedback to this day.
-This phase lasted approximately 2 months.
+Phase 3 took a considerable amount of time to properly develop the features that were deemed necessary during Phase 1.
+The state of the current application has far surpassed these initial requirements.
+The application continues to evolve to user feedback to this day.
+This phase lasted approximately two months.
 #
 ZOIA is copyright of Empress Effects Inc.